AsianTroglodyte/OS-Project/README.md

 this is a website that provides an interative visualization for how swapping works, where the user acts as the OS managing memory and choosing what processes to.

+# Future Developments
+- don't import all of DaisUI. import only required parts to reduce package size
+- gameify
+- refactor
+- refactor
+- refactor

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: